CS2103AUG2016-W11-C2/main/docs/UserGuide.md

 #### Date Time Format
-How do you specify the `<deadline>`, `<start-time>` and `<end-time>`?
+How do you specify the `<deadline>`, `<start-time>` and `<end-time>` of a task?

 Agendum supports a wide variety of date time formats.
 Combine any of the date format and time format below.
 Note that the date/time formats are not case sensitive.

 *Date Format*